f0rr0/church-encoding/README.md

 # church-encoding

 This is a thought exercise in functional programming to represent most of the javascript primitives using only lambdas (anonymous functions).
-It's not intended to be used for anything else besides that.
+It's not intended to be used in any production user facing software.

 ## Motivation